 Investigations may take some time depending on the number of people the police have to contact.
-You may call the police at any time to ask about the progress of the investigation.
+You may call the police at any time to ask where the investigation stands.

 Once an investigation is completed, the police have two options: